cvteamsd/silentDream/doc/readme.md

 ```

 #### 6. How to add a plugin
-1. create a directory.
+1. create a plugin directory in `apps`, `modules` or some other place.

-2. cp Makefile from src directory as template, and modify it.
+2. cp Makefile from `src` directory to your plugin directory, modify it.

 Variable | Explanation
 --------|-------------